UrbanCompass/bazel/site/docs/skylark/build-style.md

    for string literals.

- * Use a single blank line between two top-level definitions. *Rationale*: The structure of a `BUILD` file is not like a typical Python file.
+ * Use a single blank line between two top-level definitions. *Rationale*: The structure of a `UCBUILD` file is not like a typical Python file.
 It has only top-level statements.
-Using a single-blank line makes `BUILD` files shorter.
+Using a single-blank line makes `UCBUILD` files shorter.